Unity in Antioch

 The Hierarchal Liturgy celebrated in the open air under a huge tent with most of the Hierarchs of the Patriarchate was impressive.
 The back drop was a large screen of the Iconostasis.
 Each Bishop commemorated His Beatitude, in the language of his Diocese/Archdiocese which demonstrated the multi-cultural dimension of the Patriarchate.

-While at the Balamand, the diversity of culture was evident.
-It is in the Eucharist that encapsulated the Unity of the children of Antioch and knitted us together as a family.
+This unity in diversity was evident in other ways at the Balamand.
+It was shown in the Eucharist that knitted us together as a family.
 At the Sacred Liturgy, everything was transformed; it was an apotheosis of glory.

 Prior to the Liturgy, the Patriarch and Dr. Elie Salem were accompanied by the scouts and their band to the unveiling of the largest wall mosaic in the entire Middle East.
 His Beatitude then ascended the stage where in the center he vested as the Vesting prayers were chanted by the Balamand Choir and recited by the Clergy.
 This is reminiscent of the manner in which the Russian Patriarch is vested by his Clergy.